tillgrallert/food-riots_tools/workflow_food-prices.md

         <tei:measure unit="kile" quantity="2.5"/>
     </tei:measureGrp>
     ```

+    [*NOTE*]: this step also includes a normalization of various denominations of a currency, such as Ottoman *mecidiye*, *ġurūş*, *līra*, into a single denomination (piaster or "ops" in the Ottoman case).
+It is important that the stylesheets in question do not attempt to normalize denominations across currencies, without information on exchange rates (the final output of this conversion can be used as a basis for looking up exchange rates, so they should not be touched in this step).

 4. regularize all commodities that are not money to quantities of 1
 5. safe output as xml and csv